EI Sickness Benefits

 To apply for EI Sickness Benefits click the link below.

 EI may ask you to provide a Medical Certificate signed by your doctor so it is a good idea to have one signed to keep on hand just in case.
-Click the link below for a copy of the Medical Certificate for your doctor to sign.
+Click here for a copy of the Medical Certificate for your doctor to sign.